“What can I bring back from Costa Rica?”

-Beans that are cultivated here have a distinct taste of a bright acidity balanced with fruity notes and a round body.
+Beans cultivated here have a distinct taste of a bright acidity balanced with fruity notes and a round body.

 Everyone will surely appreciate the intense aroma that Costa Rican coffee brings.

-While you’re at it, think of buying yourself and a loved one a chorreador de cafe.
+While you’re at it, think of buying yourself and a loved one a corridor de cafe.

-If you ask locals what to buy in Costa Rica as a souvenir, chances are they will tell you to get some Cacique.
+If you ask locals about the best Costa Rica Souvenirs, chances are they will tell you to get some Cacique.

 What is Cacique?

 Cacique is an alcohol-based beverage derived from sugar cane.
 Also called guaro, this drink is considered Costa Rica’s national liquor.

 You cannot purchase this outside of Costa Rica, so it definitely makes for a great and unique gift for friends back home.